Karan Wahi: Early roles and breakthrough (2004–2013)

 Wahi started his acting career with the 2004 "Rose Audio Visuals" television series Remix, where he portrayed the lead role of Ranveer Sisodia, the angry lover boy character, opposite Shweta Gulati.
 The story of the show was based on the lives of 12th-grade students in an elite school for the kids of the rich and the famous, and scholarship students from poorer families.
 His performance in the show won him the Indian Telly Award for GR8 Best Male Newcomer.
 In March 2008, Wahi was a contestant in the celebrity talent hunt show Mr. & Ms. TV judged by filmmaker Madhur Bhandarkar and actress Sonali Bendre.

 After a break from fiction shows, Wahi made a comeback in the 2009 Colors TV's soap opera Mere Ghar Aayi Ek Nanhi Pari as the male lead opposite Mugdha Chaphekar.
 By the following year, he starred played Dr. Siddhant Modi in Cinevistaas Limited productions' medical drama series Dill Mill Gayye opposite Jennifer Winget.

 Wahi was also seen playing the supporting role of a fun-loving guy, Rohan in mid-December 2011 on Sony Entertainment Television's romance-drama series Kuch Toh Log Kahenge.
 The show was the Indian adaption of the Pakistani television drama series Dhoop Kinare.
 In September 2011, he appeared in the travel reality show Ritz Jee Le Ye Pal, which he won.
 In July 2012, he was one of the hosts of the red carpet segment for the 5th Zee Gold Awards.
 He was cast alongside Kritika Kamra and Mohnish Behl in Kuch Toh Log Kahenge.
 In 2012, Wahi was paired with Chhavi Pandey to play the lead in Shontara Productions' anthology series Teri Meri Love Stories.

+During the Pakistani cricket team tour of in India in 2012–13, Wahi worked as a live cricket based show host for Star Sports Hindi.

 Wahi entered as a wild card in the fifth season of BBC Productions' celebrity dance reality show Jhalak Dikhhla Jaa, but was eliminated next month.
 He was the co-host of two seasons of the dance reality show Nach Baliye along with Gautam Rode He also hosted the additional series of the same show, Sriman vs Srimati along with Aishwarya Sakhuja.